isomerpages/bca-strata/news-and-judgments/news/_posts/2024-08-10-post-National Day Awards 2024 | 10 August 2024.md

 ---
 <p>The Strata Titles Boards congratulates Mr Alfonso Ang - President, Strata
-Titles Boards on being conferred the Bintang Bakti Masyarakat<strong> </strong>(BBM) the President of the Republic of Singapore.</p>
+Titles Boards on being conferred the Bintang Bakti Masyarakat<strong> </strong>(BBM) by the President of the Republic of Singapore.</p>
 <p>
 <br>
 </p>